emptymalei/StatisticalPhysics/_sources/nonequilibrium/solving-master-eqn.rst.txt

 .. note::
    Note that summation over n and m is equivalent to summation over n and m-n.

-Finally we have the solution of normal modes,
+Finally we have the solution for the normal modes,

 .. math::
    P^k(t) = P^k(0) e^{-A^k t} .

-To find out the final solution, inverse Fourier transform on kth mode,
+To find out the final solution, perform an inverse Fourier transform on the kth mode,

 .. math::
    P_m(t) = \frac{1}{N} \sum_k P^k(t) e^{-ikm} .